Hyancinth/iBioMed-Projects/README.md

 # iBioMed-Projects
 iBiomed Design Project codes\
-Projects were done in a group of 4
+Year 1 projects were done in a group of 4